 The Commission and the ECJ have categorically stipulated that the freedom-to-provide-services-provisions of the Treaty apply to online gambling services as they do to all others.
 As a consequence, where an EEA member has legally sanctioned local online gambling services it cannot enact laws prohibiting similar online gambling services being provided to its residents from operators based in other EEA member countries.

-While the goal posts are constantly moving with new laws seemingly being proposed monthly across Europe, as at the end of 2008, regulations with respect to online gambling were summarized conveniently by a European Parliament committee study as follows:
+At the end of 2008, regulations with respect to online gambling were summarised conveniently by a European Parliament committee study as follows:

 |Actively allow||Passively allow||Actively prohibit||Passively prohibit|